-- The quantity and type of reallocations accepted over the previous 3 months. - The quantity and type of reallocations proposed for up to 3 months in the future. - Any sudden changes in reallocation patterns for periods in the immediate future. - AEMO may consider written advice from Market Participants intending to commence regular prospective (ex ante) reallocations in determining the values.
-Where the lodgement and authorisation of such reallocation transactions do not occur according to the reallocation timetable, AEMO may immediately review the Market Participant's OSL and PM.
+The quantity and type of reallocations accepted over the previous three months.

+- The quantity and type of reallocations proposed for up to three months weeks in the future from the effective date of the review.
+Credit reallocation amounts will be assessed where they meet the requirements in the ex ante time table for either the PM Full Offset or PM Limited Offset calculation.
+All prospective debit reallocation amounts will be assessed. - Any sudden changes in reallocation patterns for periods in the immediate future-, including lower credit reallocation amounts, higher debit reallocation amounts, or changes in the timing of lodgement and authorisation of reallocation requests. - AEMO may consider written advice from Market Participants intending to commence regular prospective (ex ante) reallocations in determining the values.
+Where the lodgement and authorisation of such reallocation transactions do not occur according to the reallocation timetable, AEMO may immediately review the Market Participant's OSL and PM., where the reallocation amounts would increase the MCL.